GOMC-WSU/Workshop/NPT/SPCE/README.txt

 # Wait until simulation finished, then exit command by typing "ctrl C"

 ###############################################################################
-# To generate the RDF, we use vmd to calculate the RDF.
+# vmd can be used to calculate the RDF.
 Load the GOMC output
 # PDB and PSF file into vmd.

 vmd SPCE_Production_merged.psf  SPCE_Production_BOX_0.pdb &